Fission310/relic-recovery/README.md

 Clone this repository into the TeamCode directory of the FTC app, which can be found [here](https://github.com/ftctechnh/ftc_app).

 ## Documentation
-Documentation can be found in the `doc` directory.
+Documentation can be found in the `docs` directory.

 ## Naming Conventions